Laser Engraving Wood Stickers and Adhesive Veneer: Basics, Tips, and Applications

 Wood tends to smell burnt or show dark edges.
 This can be avoided by:

-- Air assist: Blows away smoke and dust.
+- Air Assist: Blows away smoke and dust.

-Adhesive Residues
+Adhesive residue

 Conclusion